PerryPal21/perry.css/README.md

 After that, **be sure to encase your html code in a div with a class of `container`**.
 It should ideally go after the body tags, to make the whole webpage responsive.

-✨After that you will have yourself a fresh looking website✨
+✨ After that you will have yourself a fresh looking website ✨

 ## Contributing